darixn/Mac-Scripts/DISA STIG Scripts/README.md

 ```

 ## <p align="center"> [Sonoma STIG Checker](https://github.com/cocopuff2u/Mac-Scripts/blob/130024b9664872bddc16938225adc5fd6af0d194/DISA%20STIG%20Scripts/MacOS%2014%20Sonoma%20V2R1%20STIG%20CHECKER.sh) </p>
-<p align="center"> The script evaluates the machine's current settings against the required DISA STIGs and generates detailed logs for the administrator.
-By default, the logs are saved in the /var/log/ directory, though this location can be adjusted within the script</p>
+<p align="center"> This script assesses the machine's current configuration against the specified DISA STIGs and produces comprehensive logs for the administrator.
+By default, logs are saved in the /var/log/ or ~/log directory, but you can customize the location within the script.
+The script now supports output in plist, CSV, and log formats.</p>
 <br />

 <p align="center"> Terminal Log Output </p>